ghisguth/twin-in-disguise/README.md

 ### HTTPS Setup

 Most Claude-compatible tools (including Claude Code) require HTTPS connections.
-Since the proxy runs on localhost, you'll need to tunnel it through HTTPS:
+You can either use a tunneling service or the built-in local SSL proxy.

+**Option 1: Tunneling Service (e.g. ngrok)**

 **With Docker:**